cmhainje/snnss/README.md

 Burrows](https://arxiv.org/abs/2006.12240).

 ## Use
 There are two primary ways to use the methods provided herein.
-One can use the solver itself by compiling `komp.c` as follows
+The primary way that one can use the solver is to use the `main()` method in `komp.c` to test the step function.
+To do this, one can run
 ```
-gcc komp.c num.c -o komp
+make
 ```
-The resulting program takes a single integer command-line argument which is the number of sampling points to use to sample the energy distribution of neutrinos.
-It then starts with a sample distribution of a Gaussian (mean 10 MeV, width 3 MeV) and uses the hard-coded values of nucleon temperature (`kT)`, mass density (`rhoN`), etc. and evolves this distribution in time using the solver.
-The results are written to a folder called `results/`, and can be analyzed using the `py/analysis.ipynb` notebook.
+This creates an executable called `komp` than takes a single integer command-line argument, which is the number of energy zones to use.
+By default, it starts with a sample distribution that is a Gaussian with mean 10 MeV and width 3 MeV.
+Physical parameters, such as the nucleon temperature (`kT`) and the mass density (`rhoN`) are hard-coded values.
+The distribution is evolved in time for a fixed number of steps, and snapshots are written to a folder called `results/` which can be analyzed using the `py/analysis.ipynb` notebook.

-The other method of use is to compile the numerical methods for external use.
+The other primary method is to compile the methods for external use.
 This can be done with
 ```
 make ext
 ```
-This command will make an outward-facing library called `lib.so` with the interpolation, differentiation, and ODE-solving methods.
+This command will make an outward-facing library called `lib.so` with the the step, interpolation, differentiation, and ODE-solving methods.
 These methods can then be used in other applications, such as Python or Julia notebooks.
-As an example, see the `py/eval.ipynb` notebook, which evaluates the different numerical methods.
+As an example, see the `py/eval.ipynb` notebook, which evaluates the different numerical methods, or the `py/test.ipynb` which runs the full solver.